-When the assessment is administered over the course of multiple assessment sessions, Test Administrators must read the Welcome Instructions, Login Instructions, and Test Directions before beginning the first assessment session.
-For all subsequent assessment sessions, Test Administrators must read the Welcome Instructions.
+When the assessment is administered over the course of multiple assessment sessions, Test Administrators must read the Login Instructions and Test Directions before beginning the first assessment session.
 If deemed appropriate by the Test Administrator, the Login Instructions may be reread for subsequent sessions.
 For example, younger students might need the Login Instructions at the beginning of each session, whereas older students will probably not need this information repeated.
 Test Directions are not repeated on student screens once they begin the test and do not need to be read again.